rgoliveiragh/rgoliveiragh/README.md

 Se você gosta de trocar ideias sobre tecnologia, boas práticas de desenvolvimento ou tendências do mercado, vamos conectar! 🚀

+💡 Curious by nature, persistent by vocation, and passionate about technology.

+I work as a Senior Software Engineer, with experience in TypeScript, React Native, and React, always striving to create scalable and high-performance solutions.
+My development approach is guided by Clean Architecture, Domain-Driven Design (DDD), and Test-Driven Development (TDD), ensuring clean, modular, and testable code.

+Beyond technical expertise, I value agile culture and teamwork, believing that great solutions come from collaboration and knowledge sharing.
+I have a strong interest in artificial intelligence and design patterns, always exploring new ways to innovate and optimize.

+If you enjoy discussing technology, best development practices, or market trends, let’s connect! 🚀

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/rgoliveirain)